Skip to content

 .NET Framework, it’s dot com

-.NET Framework has seen many improvements over the years, including how to manage it.
-Making it a core component of Windows 10 and Windows 11 has (for the most part) drastically simplified how it’s managed.
-And while I may have just given away how old I am, if you understand the reference/Easter egg in the header to this section, just know that I’m showering you with digital praise from a subnet far, far away.
+And while I may have just revealed my age, if you caught the reference/Easter egg in this section’s header, just know I’m showering you with digital praise from a subnet far, far away.

 Brock Bingham candid headshot